grafana/mimir/docs/sources/blocks-storage/compactor.md

       # CLI flag: -compactor.ring.store
       [store: <string> | default = "memberlist"]

-      # The prefix for the keys in the store.
+      # [advanced] The prefix for the keys in the store.
 Should end with a /.
       # CLI flag: -compactor.ring.prefix
       [prefix: <string> | default = "collectors/"]